borismai/crawl/README.md

 Made for getting links from page content

-*Here we can fetch more links getting form tags*
+*Here we can fetch more links getting them from form tags*

 ### [PageCacher](source/page_cacher/page_cacher.py)

 Keeps downloaded pages with unique URLs

-*We can use some key-value facility, may be it is possible to use filesystem to store content*
+*We can use some key-value facility, may be it is better to use filesystem to store content*

 ### [RequestMaker](source/request_maker/request_maker.py)